wamp-proto/wamp-proto/rfc/text/advanced/ap_51_e2e_encryption.md

 * and sends encrypted `secret key` and its own `Client Session Public Key` back to the target peer as a RESULT of RPC Invocation so target peer can decrypt RESULT with its own `Client Session Private Key` and get the `secret key`.

+Independently of who is providing an RPC for obtaining secret key (Initiator peer or Key exchange), RPC registration must conform next rules:

+* Must be single
+* Must be not pattern-based
+* Must be not shared
+* Must be with `single` invocation policy

+The Initiator peer or Key exchange may decide how and when to register this RPC:

+* It can be registered on per URI basis.
+One request key RPC for every topic or procedure.
+* It can be registered one time and serve all incoming requests for keys for all topics this peer publishes to and all procedures invoked by this peer.
+Invocation to this RPC contains all required information.
+This is described later in this chapter.
+* Peer may decide to unregister RPC after invocation or on time basis.

 #### Trust Management {#trustmgmt}